JohnCrickett/HC/README.md

 ## Examples:
-To run the examples (on Windows) a batch file is provided
+To run the examples (on Windows) a batch file is provided:
 `hc_examples.bat`

+To run the examples (on Linux) a batch file is provided:
+`hc_examples.sh`